hyprwm/hyprland-wiki/pages/FAQ/_index.md

 I assume you already have `damage_tracking` on full.
 If you don't, change it.
 It's heavily advised to use `full` regardless of anything.

+# How do I get information about windows like the class on wayland? xprop no worky.

+Hyprland has it's own build in utility for that: `hyprctl activewindow` This will output information about the currently active window, which is probably your terminal emulator.
+You can get informationen from other windows by issueing this command in the shell `sleep 5 && hyprctl activewindow`, focusing the window you want info about waiting until the five seconds are over.

 **_Useful Optimizations_**:

 * `decoration:blur_new_optimizations = true`, to use new optimizations for